Hiring A Remote Executive Assistant? Here’s Why A W2 Is The Right Move Every Time

-While both contractors and employees have their pros and cons, when it comes down to making a decision on which to go with, a W2 employee is almost always a better choice.
+While both contractors and employees have their pros and cons, when it comes down to making a decision on which to go with, a W2 executive assistant is almost always a better choice.

 Why You Should Hire A W2 Remote Executive Assistant

-They might not realize it.
-You might not realize it.
-Yet you know that the longer you work with someone, the more the relationship and expectations naturally change.
+- Labor law compliance.
+As we alluded to in the section above, maintaining the contractor boundary with a remote executive assistant is easier said than done.
+The longer you work with someone, the more the relationship and expectations naturally change.
 It isn’t uncommon for long-term independent contractors to gradually become employees by definition, whether their job status reflects it or not.

 - Retention.
 You don’t want a revolving door of EAs; you want someone for the long-term that you can trust.
 Employees, whether they’re yours or employees of a subscription staffing firm, tend to stick around longer because they’re not constantly worried about the next gig.